There is so much “fake history” going around about the Medieval Era that I decided to write this article and create this;

 - BBC ‘Do we really live longer than our ancestors?’

 This era is often depicted as violent and one of wars continuously happening.
 But we get this skewered view of the era because wars is what is written most about, daily life just wasn’t that interesting to historians a few decades ago.

-It was not at all strange for a Medieval person to live their entire life without experiencing war.
+It was not at all strange for a Medieval person to live their entire life without personally, physically experiencing war.

-For instance according to some historians the actual fighting during the entire ‘War of the Roses’ that lasted 32 years lasted about 13 weeks.
+For instance according to some historians during the entire ‘War of the Roses’ that lasted 32 years there were only 13 weeks of actual combat.